 Many colleges allow applicants to submit their materials for an early deadline (sometime in the fall) that falls before the regular deadline (usually sometime in January or February).
+Here's what you need to know.

 Some students and high school counselors believe that applying early decision gives them better odds of acceptance, but the truth is early acceptance rates and admissions standards vary from school to school.
 You can find early decision application numbers and acceptance rates for many schools in our Best Colleges book, and don’t be afraid to ask an admissions counselor at your dream school directly about their early admission practices.